kuma35/thinking-forth-translate/chapter4.rst

-Furthermore, the remainder of modulo 5 division is always a number between 0 and 4, which means that (except for our exception) we can use the remainder directly as the argument to ONERS.
+Furthermore, the remainder of modulo 5 division is always a number between 0 and 4, which means that (except for our exception) we can use the remainder directly as the argument to ``ONERS``.
 We revise our phrase to

 .. code-block:: none

-   ( n )  5 &poorbf{/MOD} IF FIVER THEN  &poorbf{ONERS}
+   ( n )  /MOD IF FIVER THEN ONERS

 Getting back to that exception, we now see that we can test for both 4 and 9 with a single test—namely, if the remainder is 4.
 This suggests